 Look, Vienna is a beautiful historical city.
 Every few paces seems to bring a palace, monument, church, or a building with the kind of costly decorative façade you just don’t get today.

-So let your feet take you along the pedestrianised routes and enjoy the view.
+The old town is compact and relatively flat, so easy to walk around.
+Let your feet take you along the pedestrianised streets and enjoy the view.

 Do wander along little alleyways and parallel streets on the way to escape any crowds and experience those extra architectural delights that most people hurrying from A to B won’t see.